Orton Technique Applied to Christmas Lights

 In the Layers window, you'll see that the default opacity of the new layer is 100%.Using the slider bar, gradually reduce the opacity until you can

-see enough of the in-focus picture.Use your own judgement to find the right balance between the blurred photo vs. the in-focus photo.
+see enough of the in-focus picture.Use your own judgment to find the right balance between the blurred photo vs. the in-focus photo.
 The following example is a combination of the previous two photos, with the opacity of the blurred photo set to about 30%.

 Click on File -> Save as, and save your combined photo under a different file name, so that you don't over-write your original photo.